zeeshanmcp12/golang/notes.md

           - tags []string `json:"tags,omitempty"`
             - Above will not print any value which were not provided as struct's value.
             - See [here](/22encodingjson/main.go) for complete code.
+- Create Json Data in golang
+  - Decoding JSON data
+    - It means, how we can consume the JSON data.
+      - In many cases, JSON data will come to us as an API resource or from any other backend.
+      - We should be able to consume that JSON data.
+      - But, before consuming it, we need to decode it
+    - First thing: we should have JSON data. (at this stage)